The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 From the above definition, it follows that the minimal supporting surface of $\lambda$ is unique up to isotopy and depends only on $|\lambda|$.
 We now define the support closure of a measured/projective measured lamination.
 This will play an important role later.

 \begin{definition}[support closure] For a measured lamination or a projective measured lamination $\lambda$, we consider the minimal supporting surface of every component of $\lambda$ that is not a simple closed curve.
-We add to $|\lambda|$ all boundary components of the minimal supporting surfaces and obtain a geodesic lamination.
+We add to $|\lambda|$ all boundary components of the minimal supporting surfaces and straighten the curves so as to obtain a geodesic lamination.
 We call this geodesic lamination the \emph{support closure} of $\lambda$ and denote it by $\widehat{|\lambda|}$ (see \cref{fig:supporting}). \end{definition}